aswinksuresh/aswinksuresh/README.md

 - 🎓 &nbsp; B.Tech Graduate in Computer Science and Engineer from Christ College of Engineering.

-- 🌱 &nbsp; Learning more about Web Development.
+- 🌱 &nbsp; Learning more about Automation Testing

 <h3> 🛠 &nbsp;Tech Stack</h3>